Hello, we're Link — blending contemporary textile design with traditional Japanese craftsmanship

 For support, press and wholesale inquiries, please get in touch via email: [email protected]

-Link invited Hannah to design a furoshiki for us in 2012, and she came up with the beautiful Maze design.
+Link invited Hannah to design a furoshiki for us in 2012, and she came up with the beautiful Stockholm, Maze, The Hida Express designs.
 Hannah's work often explores the textures, patterns, forms and structures of her surroundings, and the development of landscape over time.

 Leah is an American illustrator and designer.
 A self-taught artist, Leah draws her inspiration from her old neighborhood in East Austin, her love of folk art, and her Native American roots.
-Leah currently resides in Brooklyn, NY and created our Angles and Mountain Blossom designs.
+Leah currently resides in Texas after spending a few years in Brooklyn, where she created our Angles and Mountain Blossom designs.